LexxanderDream/yii2-deb/README.md

     ...
 }

-// You must create your unique transaction class class PurchaseProductTransaction extends ActiveRecordTransaction { }
+// It's strongly recommended to create your own unique transaction class for each transaction type class PurchaseProductTransaction extends ActiveRecordTransaction { }

 $purchase = new Purchase();